 China isn’t looking for workers in general, it has a strong workforce for that.
 It’s seeking great senior specialists and executive talent.
 Talent which can exploit China’s massive potential and make the most of it.
 It’s looking for car designers, engineering executives, marketing executives, etc. People who know their job better than anyone and can improve the Chinese company they’re brought into.

-Anders Warming, Mini’s chief designer, left the Bavarian car manufacturer a few years back to work for Beiqi Foton.
+Anders Warming, Mini’s chief designer, has left the Bavarian car manufacturer where he has worked for the past 16 years to join Chinese-backed carmaker Borgward in the position of a Board Member for Design.
 His current creations are in direct competition with the cars he used to design in Germany.
 The story is similar with Gert Hildebrand, Warming’s predecessor in Mini who left to join Qoros Automotive, a joint venture between Chery and Israel Corp.

 What makes Chinese car companies attractive?